[Courtesy of Origami's Facebook]

 Hangout Ramen is where all the hip-kids are hanging out.
 This restaurant is great for vegan customers or anyone who loves quality, delicious ramen.
 This restaurant serves Japanese street food, as well as all the fried rice you could imagine.

-Try their Burning Man Roll or the Sexiest Man Roll for great spicy tuna and fresh avocado.
-Check out their super specials, like the $10 lunch special, and chow down or slurp up!
+Try their Burning Man Roll or the Metairie Roll for great tuna and fresh avocado.
+Check out their many different ramen bowls, which are perfect on a cold day.

 Where To Get Japanese Food In New Orleans